Code-Institute-Submissions/xttrust-explore-romania-/README.md

- * #ededed - This colors will be used as a body background colors and for navbar text color.
+ * #242e4c - This colors will be used as a body background colors and for navbar text color.
  * #333333 - This colors will be used as a background colors for navbar and footer section
  * #e31616 - This colors will be used on the headings and hover over links also for styling the "Romania" word
  * #e9eb0a - This colors will be used for borders and for styling the "Romania" word